 Content and presentation cannot be divorced.
 Guide your reader with heads and links to related material.
 Use short paragraphs with clear topic sentences.
 Within paragraphs, vary the length of your sentences.
 Use strong verbs and other interesting words.
 Don’t clutter the page with unnecessary punctuation, capitalization, bolding, or abbreviation.
 Leave plenty of white space (wide margins and additional line spacing)—it’ll help you think more clearly.

-The World Factbook is great for getting country names right.
-Worth money and time are The Elements of Style by Strunk and White (online at Bartleby.com) and Edit Yourself by Bruce Ross-Larson.
+Edit yourself.
+Worth money and time are The Chicago Manual of Style, The Elements of Style by Strunk and White, and Edit Yourself by Bruce Ross-Larson.
 Fully half of Edit Yourself is a list of clunky phrases that, if eliminated, will bring you appreciably closer to concision.
-Buy it on Amazon.
 You’ll be delighted at how entertaining it is.
+The World Factbook is great for getting country names right.